 All marine environmental data collected by the offshore wind industry in the UK is provided to The Crown Estate.
 A data clause within the lease agreement with The Crown Estate stipulates this.
 Commercial confidentiality of some data sets restricts these data sets from being publicly available for a set time period.
 Data collected concerns bathymetry, sidescan, seismic/chirp (sub-bottom), water levels, flows, waves, sediment, water/sediment quality, weather, benthic, birds, fish, mammals and maritime archaeology data.

 Offshore renewable energy developers provide data to The Crown Estate through the ‘Marine Data Exchange’ programme and this information is freely available.
-A selection of these datasets will be submitted to the EMODnet Data Ingestion portal for further processing and inclusion in the national UK data centres (BODC and BGS), that are partners in EMODnet Ingestion.
+A selection of these datasets are being submitted to the EMODnet Data Ingestion portal for further processing and inclusion in the national UK data centres (BODC and BGS), that are partners in EMODnet Ingestion.
 And as a further follow-up these data collections are populated into European data infrastructures like SeaDataNet and EGDI which feed into EMODnet thematic portals.